DarrenKirby/builds/README.build_files.md

 `cf.green()`, `cf.yellow()`, and `cf.red()`.
 All four of these functions have analogs that DO NOT include a newline character.
 These functions have the same name but prefaced by `print_`, so, `cf.print_green()`, for example.

 The second is `cf.download()`.
 This function takes two string arguments.
 The first is a web URL, and the second is a local filename.
 Apropos, when it comes to file paths, it is important to understand the directory from which the predefined functions are called, and thus, the PWD in relation to the function call. `fetch_prehook()` and `fetch_posthook()` are both run from within the `./builds/distfiles/` directory, which is where all packages should be downloaded to.

-Back to our example, OpenSSH does not require any special handline or downloads at this step, so we leave these functions undefined.
+Back to our example, OpenSSH does not require any special handling or downloads at this step, so we leave these functions undefined.

 ## install_source_prehook() and install_source_posthook()